nycresistor/space-automation/documentation/guide.md

 ## Hexascroller

-Hexascroller stuff is on golden in `/opt/hexa` and `/etc/systemd/system/hexascroller.service`
+Hexascroller is on its own Raspberry Pi Zero W. You can shell to it: ssh pi@hexascroller.local

 # Light settings